SchneiderAndy-zz/ADSchema/README.md

 # ADSchema
-A PowerShell Module that can be used to update the schema in Active Directory
+A PowerShell Module that can be used to update the schema in Active Directory or ADLDS

 # Installation
-Copy module files to PSModulePath, typically C:\Program Files\WindowsPowerShell\Modules\
+Copy module folder and all files to PSModulePath, typically C:\Program Files\WindowsPowerShell\Modules\

 In a new PowerShell instance, import the module for use:
     `Import-Module ADSchema`
 # Example

 ```
+   For Active Directory Administration:
    New-ADSchemaAttribute -Name asFavColor -Description 'User Favorite Color' -AttributeType String
    New-ADSchemaClass asPerson -AdminDescription 'Person Class to host custom attributes' -Category Auxiliary
    Add-ADSchemaAttributeToClass -Attribute asFavColor -Class asPerson
    Add-ADSchemaAuxiliaryClassToClass -AuxiliaryClass asPerson -Class user
-set-aduser andy -add @{'asFavColor' = 'blue'}
+   Set-ADuser andy -add @{'asFavColor' = 'blue'}
-get-aduser andy -properties asFavColor
+   Get-ADuser andy -properties asFavColor

+   For ADLDS Administration:
+   Get-ADSchemaAttribute -class asTestClass -attribute asFavoriteColor -ADLDS $True
+   New-ADSchemaAttribute -Name as-favoriteColor -Description 'Favorite Color' -IsSingleValued $true -AttributeType String -AtributeID $oid -$ADLDS $True
+   New-ADSchemaClass -Name asPerson -AdminDescription 'host custom user attributes' -Category Auxiliary -AttributeID $oid -ADLDS $True -ADLDSService myadldsservice:1234
+   Add-ADSchemaAttributeToClass -AuxiliaryClass asTest -Class User -ADLDS $True -ADLDSService myadldsservice:1234
+   Add-ADSchemaAuxiliaryClassToClass -AuxiliaryClass asTest -Class User -ADLDS $True
 ```
 # Overview
 The purpose of this module is to allow users to easily add attributes and classes to the schema of Active Directory.
 Editing the schema is often a daunting task and requires knowledge of several details that most people do not think about on a regular basis.

 There is also a lot of fear when it comes to manually adding attributes, because it is a task that cannot be undone.
 Attributes in AD can be disabled, but they cannot be deleted.

 Most of the time, an AD Administrator will want to add a handful of attributes to either user or computer objects for some reason or another.
-Maybe you want to store a computer's warranty expiration date in AD or you want to put some data you have in your HR System in AD for users,but there isn't a good fit with the out of the box attributes.
+Maybe you want to store a computer's warranty expiration date in AD or you want to put some data you have in your HR System in AD for users, but there isn't a good fit with the out of the box attributes.
 Attributes should typically be named with a prefix.
 If I was creating a warranty expiration attribute for my computers, I would use soemthing like as-warrantyDate.

 Usually, the best practice is to create your new attributes, and then also create a new class.
 The new class should be an Auxiliary class.
 This essentially means that it can extend an existing class.